 2. Does your medical school curriculum address the relationship between extreme heat, health risks, and climate change?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
 0 This topic was not covered.

-Score explanation: As part of the M2 elective curriculum in Rush Medical College's HESJLP, a lecture was provided to students about the effects of climate change on health and environmental justice topics.
+The M2 elective curriculum in Rush University's Health Equity and Social Justice Leadership Program provided a lecture to students about the effects of climate change on health and environmental justice topics.
 Examples of specific events in Chicago were provided including the Chicago heat wave.
-There are no lectures or slides in the core curriculum that are specific to climate change impacts on health or heat-related illness.
-This would be awarded 1 point.